 Distribute Handout #2: Water for Breakfast!
 How much Water Are You Wearing today?
-Through this project students discover how much water is embedded in every day products and share this new information through an engaging medium of their choice.
+Through this project students discover how much water is embedded in every day products and share this new information through an engaging medium of their of their choice such as a poster, power point or video.